H41s3/H41s3/README.md

 - 📫 Reach me at **calmaemilio803@gmail.com**

-- ⚡ Outside of code, I recharge with **cats, design, and a good caffeine fix.**
+- ⚡ Outside of code, I recharge with **cats, arts, and a good caffeine fix.**

 <h3 align="left">Connect with me:</h3>